-We want to find ways to help people signed off because of any health problems to feel better and get back to work.
+We want to find ways to help people signed off because of health problems to feel better and get back to work.

-The new type of support draws on current best practice in which patients talk to someone who has been specially trained to assess a person's needs and help that person access help and support.
+A new type of support draws on current best practice in which patients talk to someone who has been specially trained to assess their needs and help that person access help and support.

-We are inviting employed people who have been given Fit Notes by their GP or occupational physician for 3 weeks or more to take part and to see if this support really helps people feel better and makes it easier for them to return to work.
+We are inviting employed people who have been given Fit Notes by their GP for 3 weeks or more to take part and to see if this support really helps people feel better and makes it easier for them to return to work.

 In the study some people will receive the new type of support.
-Others will get the care the NHS or their employer usually provides.
+Others will get the care the NHS usually provides.
 These people will be selected by chance, like tossing a coin.